An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

-We denote by $A_i^\star$ the set of all nodes in $A_i$ of star graphs that correspond to maximal simplices in $K$ (the region with these nodes are shaded in Figure~\ref{fig:CSDExample}).
+We denote by $A_i^\star$ the set of all nodes in $A_i$ which are part of the star trees that correspond to maximal simplices in $K$ (the region with these nodes are shaded in Figure~\ref{fig:CSDExample}).
 Inside each $A_i$, we first sort nodes based on whether they are in $A_i^\star$ or not.
-Further, inside $A_i^\star$ and inside $A_i\setminus A_i^\star$, we sort the nodes according to the lexicographic order of their labels.
-We note that $A_i^\star$ is a contiguous subarray of $A_i$, i.e., all consecutive elements in $A_i^\star$ are also consecutive elements in $A_i$, as can be observed in Figure~\ref{fig:CSDExample}.
+Furthermore, inside $A_i^\star$ and inside $A_i\setminus A_i^\star$, we sort the nodes according to the lexicographic order of their labels.
+Thus we have that $A_i^\star$ is a contiguous subarray of $A_i$, i.e., all consecutive elements in $A_i^\star$ are also consecutive elements in $A_i$, as can be observed in Figure~\ref{fig:CSDExample}.
+We partition $A_i$ as above because it will help us perform the operations which do not depend on the filtration of the complex (such as membership query) at least as fast as SAL.

-We remark here that we use a hash function $\mathcal{H}$ to generate keys for simplices because it is an efficient way to reuse keys (in case of multiple insertions and removals).
+Finally, we remark here that we can use a priority queue data structure to efficiently generate keys for the simplices.